 The Civilization of Ancient Egyptian Nile River: Explore Karma’s Legacy

-When we think of ancient civilizations of the Nile, most of us immediately picture the grand pyramids and temples of Egypt.
-But another powerful kingdom thrived along the banks of the great ancient Egyptian Nile river.
-The one whose legacy has been overshadowed by its more famous neighbour.
+When we think of ancient civilizations of the ancient Egyptian Nile River, most of us immediately picture the grand pyramids and temples of Egypt.
+But another powerful kingdom thrived along the banks of this great river, one whose legacy has been overshadowed by its more famous neighbor.
 This was the kingdom of Kerma, an ancient African civilization that flourished for over a millennium, from around 2500 BCE to 1500 BCE.
-Yet despite its impressive achievements in art, architecture, trade, and governance, Kerma remains to be discovered too many.
+Yet despite its impressive achievements in art, architecture, trade, and governance, Kerma remains little known to many.

 This article aims to rectify that oversight by taking a closer look at this forgotten civilization’s history, culture, and impact.
-By the end, we want to show that Kerma was not simply a footnote in Nile Valley history but a rich and distinctive culture that deserves to be celebrated and remembered.
+By the end, we want to show that Kerma was not simply a footnote in ancient Egyptian Nile river history but a rich and distinctive culture that deserves to be celebrated and remembered.

 The Geography and History of Kerma

-Like many civilizations on the Nile River, Kerma’s economy was based on agriculture.
+Like many civilizations along the ancient Egyptian Nile river, Kerma’s economy was based on agriculture.
 It also had a solid cattle-raising tradition and trade in luxury goods such as gold, ivory, and exotic woods.

 Kerma’s capital city was located at the site of modern-day Kerma, known in ancient times as Dukki Gel or Doukki Gel.
 It was a sprawling city with a complex urban layout, including a royal palace, temples, public buildings, and residential neighbourhoods.

-Unlike ancient cities on the Nile, which were built of stone, many of Kerma’s buildings were mud-brick and timber.
-It has made the preservation of archaeological sites more challenging.
+Unlike ancient cities on the ancient Egyptian Nile river, which were built of stone, many of Kerma’s buildings were constructed with mud-brick and timber.
+This has made the preservation of archaeological sites more challenging.

 Kerma’s Relationship with Ancient Egypt

-One of Kerma’s most important relationships was with Ancient Egypt, which lay to the north along the Nile.
-Over the centuries, the two civilizations had a complex and evolving relationship.
-It ranged from trade and diplomacy to conflict and conquest.
+One of Kerma’s most important relationships was with Ancient Egypt, which lay to the north along the ancient Egyptian Nile River.
+Over the centuries, the two civilizations had a complex and evolving relationship, ranging from trade and diplomacy to conflict and conquest.

 At first, the relationship between Kerma and Egypt was one of trade and cultural exchange.
 Archaeological evidence shows that the two civilizations traded goods, such as gold, ivory, and enslaved people, and ideas like religion, art, and architecture.
 For example, with their elaborate architecture, Kerma’s royal tombs may have influenced the development of the pharaonic tombs of Ancient Egypt.

 Similarly, Egyptian motifs, such as the sphinx and the lotus flower, appear in Kerma’s art and material culture.
-Interestingly, the history of Kerma shares some parallels with the story of the sunken city of Heracleion, which was also a major trading hub and cultural centre that was ultimately lost to the sea.
-Additionally, some have drawn comparisons between Kerma and the mythical lost city of Atlantis, which was said to have been a powerful civilization that met its downfall in a catastrophic event.
+Interestingly, the history of Kerma shares some parallels with the story of the ancient Egyptian Nile River as a crucial lifeline for civilizations.
+Kerma’s prominence in trade has also drawn comparisons to the sunken city of Heracleion, another major trading hub lost to the sea.
+Additionally, some have likened Kerma to the mythical lost city of Atlantis, noted for its power and eventual downfall.

 However, as both civilizations grew in power and influence, their relationship became more complicated.
 In the Middle Kingdom period of Ancient Egypt (c.
 2055-1650 BCE), Egyptian pharaohs began to expand southward into Nubia.